jrroosevelt/VS2PCG/Card clarifications M-R.md

 When **Kitsunegari** moves an enemy character to your side, you may immediately have it use one of its **Main** Super Powers without paying its power symbols.
 Then whether it used one of its powers or not, it goes back to the same row and position it was in.
 If it used one of its powers, then it won't be able to use that power again this turn.
 (Unless that power can normally be used multiple times on a turn.)

 ^(Source: Rule Insert)

+# Robin Ward
+^CardNumber: ^BOY-012

+*Set: The Boys*

+Granting 1 XP to a supporting character or a main character at its highest level won't do anything.
+(So give them a +1/+1 counter instead.)

+^(Source: Rule insert)

 # Rocket
 ## [Rocket](http://vs.tcgbrowser.com/images/cards/big/mnb-053.jpg) (MC)